 more output amps and new HSV modules

 Adding in the output amps and building HSV modules was the first piece of unfinished buisness sitting on my desk for decades.
 Most of my time at Signal Culture I spent working on a utility rack I had built several years ago to hold two subcarrier phase shifters, an input amp (with a color kill), and an output amp.
 It was an open rack and had space to add more which I always planned to use.
 Unlike other tools with painted and lettered panels, this rack has been a bare metal and Sharpie affair.
 I have 2 other Jones output amp boards, one loaded many years ago, the second loaded within the last 5 years, and panel has been sitting around a few years to install and make them usable.
 The right way to do this, though, is to include a subcarrier phase shifter for the burst on each output amp.
 The two subcarrier phase shifters in this rack have been used for colorizing, and they are ok, but a full blown HSV module would be better.
 The plan then was to build 2 HSV modules for colorizing and then use the 2 phase shifters for the 3 output amps (maybe later add a 3rd).
 I designed the HSV module, using a phase shifter designed by Terry Mohre, which I beefed up some, and then made several changes with David Jone's great help.
 I built wired and tested the module, then another long session with David helping with debugging and more modifcations, many of which I will apply to the existing phase shifters.
-I only had enough time to wire one HSV module, but layout for the second one will go more quickly after all the trimming (this one went together the follwing weekend, including trimming.
+I only had enough time to wire one HSV module, but layout for the second one will go more quickly after all the trimming (the second one went together the follwing weekend, including trimming).
 The saturation stage uses a MC1445, I had recently found a couple on EBay.
 I know the world has moved on, but the MC1445 was a great differential video amplifer.
 We used it a great deal at the ETC. One thing I learned is that the gate pin has a voltatge divider that will pull up the voltage at the pin requiring more range and trimming, don't just set up your buffer for a perfect 0 - 1.25V.
 I also learned a good deal about differential amplifiers.
-Everything here is voltage controlable so one will be able to shade color along with analog shapes.
+Everything here is voltage controlable so one will be able to shade color using analog shapes.

 One note, my system is still 2vpp differential for all video, and as the subcarrier from the HSV module is patchable subcarrier used for colorizing by adding it into video-rate pedestal and gain inputs on keyers and such, it is also differential, though I set the amplitude up 40% for good measure.
 This is one aspect that I might further trim after getting this in to my system and seeing how it works with other modules.